 Data synthesis

-Outcome data extracted from manuscripts will include N, premean, preSD, postmean, Pearson’s r, effect-size (regardless of metric), and inferential statistics (i.e., ANOVA, regressions, p value).
+Outcome data extracted from manuscripts will include N, premean, preSD, postmean, Pearson’s r, effect-size (regardless of metric), and inferential statistics (i.e., ANOVA, regressions, p value) or proportion change (in the case of seizure freedom and improvement).
 Sample characteristics will include N and percentage rate of female, white, married and unemployed participants SES.
-In situations when N is reported but not % then this will be calculated by the data coder.
+In situations when N is reported but not % then this will be calculated by the first coder.
 Treatment and study characteristics for extraction are described in Table 4.

 When multiple independent samples are reported (e.g., CBT vs., psychoanalysis) for a given manuscript then both samples will be extracted.
 Studies with overlapping datasets will be excluded.
-Intention-to-treat (ITT) samples will be preferred to completer samples (i.e., samples excluding patients lost to follow up).
+Samples that use more robust approaches to missing data (e.g., ITT) will be preferred over approaches that do not (e.g., samples utilizing only data from patients with complete data).